-38 May an employer dismiss an employee for any reason or must there be 'cause'?
+May an employer dismiss an employee for any reason or must there be 'cause'?
 How is cause defined under the applicable statute or regulation?

-Under the Employment Act, employees can only be dismissed with notice, or with just cause or excuse.
+Under the Employment Act 1968, employees can only be dismissed with notice or with just cause or excuse.
+Dismissing an employee without just or sufficient cause is wrongful.
 Based on the Tripartite Guidelines on Fair Employment Practices, dismissals with just cause of excuse include misconduct (such as theft, dishonesty or disorderly conduct at work), poor performance or redundancy.

-In seeking to dismiss for poor performance, employers should be prepared to produce records of the poor performance, including the implementation of performance improvement plans that were not successful in improving the performance of the employee.
+The Tripartite Guidelines on Wrongful Dismissal further provide that misconduct is the only legitimate reason for dismissal without notice.
+Employers cannot dismiss without notice in the case of poor performance or redundancy.
+In seeking to dismiss for poor performance, employers should also be prepared to produce records of the poor performance, including the implementation of performance improvement plans that were not successful in improving the performance of the employee.

 A dismissal would be wrongful if it is due to discriminatory reasons, for the purpose of depriving the employee of benefits or entitlements for which the employee would otherwise have been eligible, or for retaliatory reasons.

-Notice requirements
+In addition, if an employer gives a reason for dismissal with notice, but the reason given is proven to be false, the dismissal would also be wrongful.

-39 Must notice of termination be given prior to dismissal?
+Notice requirements Must notice of termination be given prior to dismissal?
 May an employer provide pay in lieu of notice?

 Employers can provide either notice of termination or payment in lieu of notice.
-The period of notice would depend on the employment contract or, in the absence of such a stipulation, the minimum notice periods stated in the Employment Act.
+The period of notice would depend on the employment contract or, in the absence of such stipulation, the minimum notice periods stated in the Employment Act 1968 which is based on the employee's length of service.